MarsicoFL/mispitools/README.md

 where 10 is the weight_1 (please see mispitools related papers on the top for further information)

-## Computing posterior odds in the genetic step
+## The whole game: Computing DNA-based kinship test posterior odds with preliminary investigation data based prior odds

 NOTE: The methodology implemented in this section is explained in: http://dx.doi.org/10.2139/ssrn.4331033.